Exilon24/Exilon24/README.md

 ###

 <p align="center">Hi!
-My name is Exilon, I'm a 16 year old programmer from Iran and I like to make software and games for fun. <br/>:)</p>
+I'm a 16 year old programmer and I like to make software and games for fun.

 ###